The Southeastern Anatolia Project (GAP)

-The colossally expensive Güneydoğu Anadolu Projesi (GAP), or Southeastern Anatolia Project was begun in 1974 with the aim of improving economic conditions in Turkey’s impoverished southeast.
-Centred on the massive Atatürk Dam, the fourth largest in the world, the US$32 billion scheme has diverted waters from the Euphrates and Tigris to irrigate vast swathes of previously barren land and generate much needed hydroelectric power.
-The scheme also has a clear political aim in reducing support for the separatist Kurdistan Workers Party (PKK) who have long been active in this region and vehemently oppose the project.
+The colossally expensive Güneydoğu Anadolu Projesi (GAP), or Southeastern Anatolia Project, was begun in 1974 with the aim of improving economic conditions in Turkey’s impoverished southeast.
+Centred on the massive Atatürk Dam, the fourth largest in the world, the US$32 billion scheme has diverted waters from the Euphrates and Tigris to irrigate vast swathes of previously barren land and generate much-needed hydroelectric power.

 In terms of the local benefits of GAP, the improvement to agriculture is apparent from the main road.
-Eastwards from Gaziantep new pistachio and olive plantations flourish and cotton is being grown around Harran.
-Yet, while this has benefited large landowners able to secure state bank loans to buy fertilizer and machinery, smaller farmers have seen few improvements.
+Eastwards from Gaziantep, new pistachio and olive plantations flourish, and cotton is being grown around Harran.
+While this has benefited large landowners able to secure state bank loans to buy fertilizer and machinery, however, smaller farmers have seen few improvements.
 Many have given up agriculture altogether and migrated to the cities to work as unskilled labourers.